SehrishHussain/hunza-traveltrack/README.md

 #  Location Tracking App 🌍

-A full-stack location tracking application built with React Native (frontend TypeScript, Tailwind styling), Express.js (backend), and MongoDB (database).
+A full-stack location tracking application built with web: Next.js (TypeScript, Tailwind for styling) mobile: Expo and custom React Native modules, Express.js (backend), and MongoDB (database).
 Designed for travelers in the mountains of Karakoram, Hindukush and Himalayas to share their GPS location in low-connectivity environments.

 ##  Overview